What Is Hydronephrosis?

 Mild symptoms of hydronephrosis include urinating more frequently and an increase

 in the urge to urinate.
 Other potentially severe symptoms you may experience

 - pain when urinating

-a urinary tract infection (UTI) increase.
-This is why UTIs are one of the most common symptoms of hydronephrosis.
-Some signs of a UTI include:
+a urinary tract infection (UTI).
+This is why UTIs are one of the most common complications

 - cloudy urine